peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 #### Comments:

-The proportionate time taken to peak was binned into 2 categories "Peaked_early" and "Peaked_late".
-Songs which took less than half of the time they were on the charts to reach their peak were binned as "Peaked_early" while the rest were binned as "Peaked_late".

 Songs which peaked proportionately earlier had a higher variance of stay duration on the charts, nevertheless, they have lower median duration on charts and also a lower high compared to songs which peaked late.

 ### 7. Multivariate Analyses